microsoft/ivy/language.md

 ### Actions

-An *action* in IVy mutates the values of state variables.
+An *action* is IVy's notion of a procedure that mutates the values of state variables.
 For example, here is a declaration of an action that adds a link between two nodes:

     action connect(x:node, y:node) = {
         link(x,y) := true